 After a long day of hard work, feeling exhausted and weak from all their labor, the three visitors earned $3 apiece.
 Next, they have the challenge of figuring out how to survive on such a small sum of money.

-Meanwhile in the capital of Cambodia, there is a protest lead by the sewing workers asking for an incremental increase of their salaries.
+Meanwhile, in the capital of Cambodia, there is a protest lead by the sewing workers asking for an incremental increase of their salaries.
 After that, they meet Sian Yot, “an activist who defends worker’s rights with passion and courage, even though the police have hit him until he fainted.”
 “I get threats to my life but I am not afraid.
 We have to be committed, always.
-We must fight with our heart.
+We must fight with our hearts.
 Whatever it takes, we have to struggle on.
 It will be tough to reach our goal.
 But one day our work will pay off.
 One day we will succeed” This shows them that injustice and outrage only generates courage and endless hope.
-In fact, there are people willing to give their lives to improve the life of their families and country.
+In fact, there are people willing to give their lives to improve the lives of their families and country.
 They are just asking for a salary of $160 per month, a quantity that seems nothing in Norway (the price of a coat in Norway).

 The last and shocking moment is when they visit a center for sewing workers.
-In that center they found cases in where people who couldn’t accomplish their goals or their relatives passed away because they didn’t have any food.
+In that center, they found cases where people who couldn’t accomplish their goals or their relatives passed away because they didn’t have any food.
 After talking with some workers, they just blew up.
 Anniken, a 17 years old blogger she confessed, “To be honest, when I lie in my bed, back in Norway, you hear about all those who suffer, it’s on the news and all around you.
 Then I get this thought that so many people are just born.
 Then they get one task in their life and so they die.
 And that’s it… I have this idea that so many people around the world are unnecessary.
 They are nothing and they do nothing all their life.
 It’s been on my mind often but when you talk to a person, and then you realize she is just valuable as you are.”

-Frida, 19 years old, is shocked and impressed that one of the workers said to her that the worker is happy that they came over to listen her.
-“That’s why she cried, because we were there and cared about their situation… I had to hold her hand to show how grateful I was to hear her story.”
+Frida, 19 years old, is shocked and impressed that one of the workers said to her that the worker is happy that they came over to listen to her.
+“That’s why she cried because we were there and cared about their situation… I had to hold her hand to show how grateful I was to hear her story.”

-Most of the time we look for motivation to complete small duties. meanwhile other people make big efforts just to survive.
+Most of the time we look for motivation to complete small duties. meanwhile, other people make big efforts just to survive.
 “You can’t solve everything or fix such a global problem.
 But they really don’t ask for much.
 To get a bit more money, a better chair, some fans in the ceiling in the Factory.
 We just have to push, get it done”.
 When they are coming back home they said: “This is my task now.
 My task is to go to Norway and make others see, to help by influencing others.”

-Even though Anniken, Ludvig and Frida do not either have religion nor a family to have taught them moral values, all they experienced in Cambodia opened them to a greater awareness.
+Even though Anniken, Ludvig and Frida do not either have a religion or a family to have taught them moral values, all they experienced in Cambodia opened them to greater awareness.
 Situations totally different from their comfortable lives inspire them to help those workers against the clothing industry and its inhumane practices.
 Seeking justice for these Cambodian workers who suffer while the clothing industry gains billions in profits.